Daft Punk has some excellent life and language learning advice in their popular song:

 The ManyThings site offers five simple translation exercises to get you started.
 Sentences, expressions, words and kanji sorted in different ways will get your mind muscles worked up before you continue onto other sections on our list and blast them away!

-And every video comes with a transcript and annotated subtitles.
-Do your best to translate the transcript, then check your answers by hovering over specific words in the subtitles as the video plays.
+Once you’ve found the perfect video for your skill level, do your best to translate the transcript, then check your answers by hovering over specific words in the subtitles as the video plays.

 This is a great way to hone in on words you don’t know and to get a sense of your skill level.